nirv-ai/docs/shell/scripts.md

 # e.g. to use a registry at dev.nirv.ai:5000
 # add the following to /etc/hosts
 127.0.0.1 dev.nirv.ai
-# checkout /letencrypt dir for configuring a TLS cert pointed at dev.nirv.ai
+# checkout /letencrypt dir for configuring a TLS cert pointing to dev.nirv.ai
 ######################